ZwAnto/toolbox/README.md

 ## `+`

 I modified the original `+` operator in a way that you can now concat string with it (just like pyhton).
-It works just like the `paste0` function.
+It behave just like the `paste0` function.

 ````r
 a = 'ab'